Needles District, Canyonlands NP

-I also have a strong passion for lighthouses, and over the past 19 years I’ve seen over 470 around the world, including over half of the 715 lights in the United States.
-I’ve got a great network of lighthouse friends I travel around the country with.
-We’re part of a few hundred extremely hardcore lighthouse enthusiasts, who will spare no effort and almost no expense to see a light.
-I’ve had adventures with these friends across the country, and as I’ve hit the tipping point of American lights, I’ve been focusing my travelling a bit more on what I call “The Quest,” and my vacations are planned a little more now to incorporate new lights when I can.
+I also have a strong passion for lighthouses, and over the past 19 years I’ve seen almost 500 around the world, including over half of the approximately 700 lights in the United States.
+There’s a network of a few hundred extremely hardcore lighthouse enthusiasts, who will spare no effort and almost no expense to see a light.
+I’ve had adventures with these friends across the country, and as I’ve hit the tipping point I’ve become more focused on advancing the goal to see every American lighthouse by the end of the 2020s.

 On the home front, I live in exurban central New Jersey and work in New York City.
 Both places are very important to me, and I feel some kind of ownership over both…a Homegrown Jersey Boy and Bridge-and-Tunnel New Yorker.
 My family has been tied to this area since the 1630s; as each branch came to America over the centuries, they never left the region.
 This connection has given me a commitment to historic preservation at the local level at home as a volunteer on my town’s Historic Sites Committee.